nevrome/janno/README.md

 To automate the most important operations with Poseidon v.2 packages, the department collaboratively develops a bash command line tool called poseidon2.
 See the help module to learn about the current set of features: `./poseidon2.sh help`.

-If you want to add features please contact Clemens or Ayshin to get write access to the source code.
+If you want to add features please contact @nevrome to get write access to the source code.